uBlockOrigin/uBlock-issues/README.md

 # uBlock-issues

 This is the official community-maintained [issue tracker for uBlock Origin](https://github.com/uBlockOrigin/uBlock-issues/issues).
 Do not post any filter list issues or issues where website's functionality is broken.
 We have [uAssets issue tracker](https://github.com/uBlockOrigin/uAssets/issues) for that, post there instead.
+Speculated performance issues will be marked as invalid and closed if they do not come with actual profiling data + analysis supporting the claim.

 Support issues and questions are handled at [/r/uBlockOrigin](https://old.reddit.com/r/uBlockOrigin/)